newtonproject/newchain-sdk-example/address_standards.md

 NewChain specifies a network ID (also known as a chain ID).
 Programmers can extract the network part and a visual indicator of subchain and main chain, as well as other networks like Bitcoin and Ethereum.

-An example NewChain address would be:
+An example NewChain address is:

 ```
 NEW132AWeEvHXTLWbTGVwvXpCjCcfv1uoiF9UK6K